 Is being a Virtual Assistant worth it ?

 Without a doubt, being a Virtual Assistant IS worth it.
-You already have a lot of the necessary skills, you can work remotely, there’s a lot of VA work to be done, and once you’ve gone through top-notch training you can make a lot of money for working a few hours a day.
+You can work remotely, there’s a lot of VA work to be done, and once you’ve gone through top-notch training you can make a lot of money for working a few hours a day.
+Even if you want to be a Virtual Assistant but don’t have experience, it’s still worth it because it’s easy to get the experience.

 OK, now on to the courses.